| |

 Compiled Simulation Data from NTSB Exhibit 22D.
 Orange box added by FIRO.

-In December of 1997, the National Transportation Safety Board held a public hearing on the Flight 800 tragedy.
-At this hearing, a simulation report (Exhibit 22C) was released that showed two "data fitting" crash scenarios that included Flight 800 climbing a maximum of 1,300 feet in altitude immediately following the initiating event.
-However, nearly two years later, Flight 800 Independent Researchers Organization (FIRO) challenged the validity of these simulations by a direct comparison with the main wreckage flight path, as tracked by NTSB radar experts.
+In December of 1997, the NTSB held a public hearing on the crash of TWA Flight 800.
+At this hearing, a The Main Wreckage Flight Path Study (Exhibit 22C) was released that showed two "data fitting" crash scenarios that included Flight 800 climbing a maximum of 1,300 feet in altitude immediately following the initiating event.
+Two years later when Flight 800 Independent Researchers Organization (FIRO) received and analyzed the raw radar data, the group learned that the jetliner did not slow down at a time when government simulations showed the aircraft climbing quickly.

 Figure 1: East vs. time plot from NTSB Exhibit 13A and 22C.
 Radar trace of the main wreckage (circled and numbered data), statistical mean of radar trace (blue line), and NTSB simulations (green and black lines).

-nose during its separation from the plane.
+The NTSB considered three types of simulations in exhibit 22D: fast; nominal; and slow.
+"Fast" meant that the drag force was minimized, while maximizing the upward pitching moment caused by an alleged downward rotation of the nose during its separation from the plane.
 "Slow" meant that the drag was maximized and the upward pitching moment minimized.
 "Nominal" simulations were likely an average of "Fast" and "Slow," but there is no explicit definition within exhibit 22D.

-The author of exhibit 22D directs the reader's attention to "East vs. time" plots after detailing the first two simulations.
+The author of Exhibit 22D never acknowledges that all simulations are outside the uncertainty boxes, but does acknowledge that some are.
+He directs the reader's attention to "East vs. time" plots after detailing the first two simulations.

 Slow Simulation: "As can be seen from the East vs. time plot in figure 6, the slow simulations for all the radars are outside the radar band for the event."